Disposing of Evidence

 A Single Kind Act

 Considering the large populations in modern cities, and the sheer number of interactions, we work extremely well with others.
 Most live their lives without causing harm.
 We stop at red lights.
 We hold the door, and we alert a stranger who accidentally dropped their keys.
-I believe most are considerate and kind.
+I believe most are considerate.
 And most of us are kind, too.
 But because we do some things kind, doesn’t imply everything we do is kind.
 Our small acts of kindness support a belief of inner goodness.
 But this doesn’t mean we can’t occasionally be selfish and rotten.

 We believe we are kind and find ample evidence to prove it, obscuring detrimental acts of unkindness that could be eliminated, instead of mindful acceptance and then change, we simply justify the nasty behavior, dispose of any contrary evidence; we then can see our unkind act not as unkind but justified and necessary.